 However, the latest advances in technologies like artificial intelligence, machine learning, cloud computing and automation have opened up big data to businesses of all sizes.

-In 2020, we have plenty of affordable tools for collecting and handling big data, such as Kissmetrics, SAS and Qualtrics.
+We have plenty of affordable tools for collecting and handling big data, such as Kissmetrics, SAS and Qualtrics.
 Likewise, smaller businesses that can’t generate enough of their own data to hit big status can tap into open data from third-party sources to gain valuable insights to drive growth while their own datasets expand.

 As a result, prices and data access are no longer barriers to entry for smaller businesses.